Vincent Cronin (Gaelic footballer)

 Vincent Cronin (born 1943) was an Irish Gaelic footballer who played as a left corner-back at senior level for the Cork county team.

 Born in Togher, Cork, Cronin first played competitive football in his youth.
 He arrived on the inter-county scene at the age of seventeen when he first linked up with the Cork minor team, before later joining the under-21 side.
-He made his senior debut during the 1963 championship.
-Cronin played championship football for just one season.
+He made his senior debut during the 1963 championship and played championship football for just one season.
 He was a Munster runner-up on one occasion.

-At club level Cronin played with St Finbarr's.
+At club level, Cronin played with St Finbarr's.

 Throughout his inter-county career, Cronin made just one championship appearance for Cork.